https://www.deakin.edu.au/__data/assets/image/0011/553862/22884_bachelor-medical-imaging_hero.jpg

 • magnetic resonance imaging (MRI).

-Take advantage of Deakin’s state-of-the-art facilities to practise your skills using the same equipment professionals use.
+Take advantage of Deakin’s state-of-the-art medical facilities to practise your skills using the same equipment professionals use.
 Our medical imaging labs replicate real-world medical imaging clinics – two of the main X-ray examination rooms even include ceiling and floor-mounted imaging systems.
-The authentic facilities mean you will be preparing for your future career with practical knowledge and skills that can easily transition into the workplace.
+You will be preparing for your future career by utilising our realistic facilities, gaining practical knowledge and skills that can easily transition into the workplace.

 Develop your knowledge in clinical placements under the supervision of experienced practitioners in a range of settings, including hospitals and private radiology clinics throughout Australia.
 These workplace experiences provide you with the skills needed to enter the medical imaging sector with confidence.